pnatsi/F2PA/README.md

 - The path to the folder containing the input FASTA files
 - The path in which the results will be written
-- The paths where the required software are installed.
+- The paths in which the required software are installed.
+- The values of various parameters for the OrthoFinder run
 <br>

 Please change the provided `config.txt` file accordingly before running your own analysis.